Northern pike: Sport fishing

 In Finland, catching a kymppihauki, a pike weighing at least 10 kg, is considered the qualification as a master fisherman.

 Many countries have banned the use of live fish for bait, but pike can be caught with dead fish, which they locate by smell.
 For this technique, fat marine fish like herring, sardines and mackerel are often used.
 Compared to other fish like the eel, the pike does not have a good sense of smell, but it is still more than adequate to find the baitfish.
 Baitfish can be used as groundbait, but also below a float carried by the wind.
 This method is often used in wintertime and best done in lakes near schools of preyfish or at the deeper parts of shallow water bodies, where pike and preyfish tend to gather in great numbers.

 Pike make use of the lateral line system to follow the vortices produced by the perceived prey, and the whirling movement of the spinner is probably a good way to imitate or exaggerate these.
 Jerkbaits are also effective and can produce spectacular bites with pike attacking these erratic-moving lures at full speed.
 For trolling, big plugs or softbaits can be used.
 Spoons with mirror finishes are very effective when the sun is at a sharp angle to the water in the mornings or evenings because they generate the vibrations previously discussed and cause a glint of reflective sunlight that mimics the flash of white-bellied prey.

 When fishing in shallow water for smaller pike, lighter and smaller lures are frequently used.
-The humble 'woolly bugger' fly is a favourite lure among keen fly fisherman of the southern hemisphere.
+The 'woolly bugger' fly is a favourite lure among fly fisherman of the southern hemisphere.
 Fly fishing for pike is an established aspect of the sport and there are now numerous dedicated products to use specifically to target these fish.